-- “She is so effortless all the time and just a stunning woman.
-Meryl has a natural feel about her: she embraces her age.”
+“She is so effortless all the time and just a stunning woman.
+Meryl has a natural feel about her: She embraces her age.”

 “My mom always taught me that the quirky things that make you different make you beautiful.
 I always saw her as beautiful because she allows herself to be her age.
-Because of her I embrace my eyebrows; I never thought they were a big deal—now they have their own Twitter account!”
+Because of her, I embrace my eyebrows; I never thought they were a big deal—now they have their own Twitter account!”

-“Her Paper magazine cover with that blonde wig was amazing to me because it changed her whole look so drastically.
+“Her Paper magazine cover with that blond wig was amazing to me because it changed her whole look so drastically.
 I loved that she was the blondest of blondes and yet still rocked her dark eyebrows.”

-- “Agyness is sometimes very doe-like and yet can be the definition of British punk.
+“Agyness is sometimes very doe-like and yet can be the definition of British punk.
 That mixture is so inspiring: feminine and also quite a masculine feel.”

 “Anne can look so ultra glamorous and yet can do grunge and pretty/dirty so well.
-I loved when she darkened up her look for Rachel Getting Married and then chopped her hair for Les Miserables.
+I loved when she darkened up her look for Rachel Getting Married and then chopped her hair for Les Misérables.
 It proves you can do glamour in different ways.”

 “I loved how Rooney started experimenting with minimal eye makeup and a bold lip on her The Girl With the Dragon Tattoo press tour.
-It was amazing to see her transformation; she kept her edge, but also made it chic and sophisticated.
-I think the balance between bold and subtle makeup from look to look was gorgeous and extremely edgy too, reminiscent of old Hollywood.
+It was amazing to see her transformation; she kept her edge but also made it chic and sophisticated.
+I think the balance between bold and subtle makeup from look to look was gorgeous and extremely edgy too, reminiscent of Old Hollywood.”

-“I’ll always remember Keira’s Chanel ads, because she had just chopped her hair into this killer messy bob.
-She has a stunning face with defined features and the cut made them stand out even more.
-She’s gone through lots of different hair transformations and she seemed redefined with each one.”
+“I’ll always remember Keira’s Chanel ads because she had just chopped her hair into this killer messy bob.
+She has a stunning face with defined features, and the cut made them stand out even more.
+She’s gone through lots of different hair transformations, and she seemed redefined with each one.”